Free: Healthy 5-Ingredient Meals EbookGet It Now

-Baked pork chops are my go-to when it comes to pork chop recipes, but for when you don’t want to turn on your oven or need it for another dish, let me show you how to cook pork chops in a pan instead.
-These pan seared pork chops are a delicious and easy dinner that’s ready in less than 15 minutes.
+Oven baked pork chops are my go-to when it comes to pork chop recipes, but for when you don’t want to turn on your oven, can’t grill pork chops, or need it for another dish, let me show you how to cook pork chops in a pan instead just like I do for my cast iron chicken thighs.
+These pan seared cast iron pork chops are a delicious and easy dinner that’s ready in less than 15 minutes.
 Serve them with a veggie side dish and dinner is done.
-I think this pan fried skillet pork chops recipe is one of the best ways to make them!
+I think this cast iron skillet pork chops recipe on the stovetop is one of the best ways to make them!

-Why You’ll Love This Pan Fried Pork Chops Recipe
+Why You’ll Love These Cast Iron Pork Chops

 - Savory + delicious flavor